Syte1/Syte1/README.md

 </a>

 ### Hi there!
-I'm Belal Evan Kourkmas, a software developer from Vancouver, BC, with 3 years of professional experience and 4 years of educational experience.
+I'm Belal Kourkmas, a software developer from Vancouver, BC, with 3 years of professional experience and 4 years of educational experience.

 I've graduated from BCIT's Computer Systems Technology program where I received the equivalent education to a Bachelors.